slateci/slate-puppet/README.md

 `apply_security_policy` must be set to `true` if `manage_kubernetes` is set to `true`.
 See REFERENCES.md for more details on each parameter.

+## How Do I?
+### Change podSubnet, serviceSubnet, etc
+These are specified in the `slate::kubernetes::kubeadm_init::config` parameter.
+The default value for this parameter in `data/kubernetes.yaml` ensures the cluster is CIS compliant, so it is not recommended you completely override the default parameter.
+Rather, we recommend one of two options:
+* Copy the default parameter in `date/slate.yaml` and replace values as needed.
+* Use `deep_merge` behavior in Hiera (https://puppet.com/docs/puppet/5.5/configure_merge_behavior_hiera.html)

 ## Limitations

 This module is not intended for running management of Kubernetes clusters.
-Only MetalLB config changes, MetalLB upgrades, and Calico upgrades will be applied to running clusters.
+Only the following configurations are updated for running clusters:
+* MetalLB config changes
+* MetalLB upgrades
+* Calico upgrades

 All other configurations supplied in Hiera will _only_ be applied during cluster instantiation time (i.e. during `kubeadm init`).